Why are you offering a virtual adoption process for cats?

 We will then schedule your virtual adoption appointment.

-3. Your Virtual Appointment: At the time of your virtual appointment, we will contact you via a video call on your preferred app – Facetime, Zoom or Skype – and introduce you to the cat you have expressed an interested in.
-Or, if you have a Kitty-Match appointment, we will take you on a virtual walk-through of the cat adoption centre and introduce you to the cats who are most likely to suit your circumstances.
+3. Your virtual appointment: At the time of your virtual appointment, we will contact you via a video call on your preferred app – Facetime, Zoom or Skype – and introduce you to the cat you have expressed an interested in.
+If you have a Kitty-Match appointment, or if the cat you enquired about has since been adopted, we will take you on a virtual walk-through of the cat adoption centre and introduce you to the cats who are most likely to suit your circumstances.

 During the virtual appointment, we will chat with you to find out more about your home, family, and lifestyle to help match you with a cat who is the perfect fit, both for you and for them.

 Once you have found your kitty soulmate – and our team are happy it is a pawfect match – we will put Puss on hold for you.
 If you don’t find your kitty soulmate this time around, that’s no problem, it’s important to get the match right and you can continue checking our website and enquire about another appointment at a later date.